drobledoruiz/conservation_genomics/filter.sex.linked/README.md

 ## How the function works
 The function works in 2 phases:
-1. Use loci scoring rate per sex to identify w-linked/y-linked loci and loci with sex-biased scoring rate.
+1. Use loci call rate per sex to identify w-linked/y-linked loci and loci with sex-biased call rate.
 2. Use the proportion of heterozygous males and females per loci to identify z-linked/x-linked loci and zw-gametologs.

 **Phase 1:**
   1. It creates a Results Table with loci in rows.
   2. It adds columns 'count.F.miss' and 'count.M.miss' with counts of the number of females and males with NA (missing data) for each locus, respectively.
   3. It adds columns 'count.F.scored' and 'count.M.scored' with counts of the number of females and males scored (0, 1 or 2) for each locus, respectively.
-  4. It builds a contingency table and performs a Fisher's exact test to test for the independence of scoring rate and sex per locus.
+  4. It builds a contingency table and performs a Fisher's exact test to test for the independence of call rate and sex per locus.
 It then adds to the Results Table a column with the Fisher's exact test estimate (column 'ratio') and its respective p-value (column 'p.value').
-The rationale is that autosomal loci should present no difference in scoring rate between the sexes, and therefore, a locus in which scoring rate is biased by sex (i.e. individuals of one sex have significantly more or fewer missing data than expected compared to the other sex) is likely to be sex-linked.
+The rationale is that autosomal loci should present no difference in call rate between the sexes, and therefore, a locus in which call rate is biased by sex (i.e. individuals of one sex have significantly more or fewer missing data than expected compared to the other sex) is likely to be sex-linked.
   5. It adjusts p-values to control for the false discovery rate and adds column 'p.adjusted' to the Results Table.
   6. It adds columns 'scoringRate.F' and 'scoringRate.M' with the proportion of females and males scored (0, 1 or 2) for each locus, respectively.
-It outputs a plot with 'Female scoring rate' in the x axis and 'Male scoring rate' in the y axis in which each point is a locus.
+It outputs a plot with 'Female call rate' in the x axis and 'Male call rate' in the y axis in which each point is a locus.
 This is the BEFORE filtering plot.
-Autosomal loci should have roughly the same scoring rate for males and females, forming a cloud of points in a diagonal line.
+Autosomal loci should have roughly the same call rate for males and females, forming a cloud of points in a diagonal line.
-  7. It adds column 'w.linked' in which a locus is signalled as w-linked (TRUE) if its scoring rate for males is smaller or equal to 0.1 (because males have no W chromosome) and its adjusted p-value is smaller or equal to 0.01.
-Or it adds column 'y.linked' in which a locus is signalled as y-linked (TRUE) if its scoring rate for females is smaller or equal to 0.1 (because females have no Y chromosome) and its adjusted p-value is smaller or equal to 0.01.
+  7. It adds column 'w.linked' in which a locus is signalled as w-linked (TRUE) if its call rate for males is smaller or equal to 0.1 (because males have no W chromosome) and its adjusted p-value is smaller or equal to 0.01.
+Or it adds column 'y.linked' in which a locus is signalled as y-linked (TRUE) if its call rate for females is smaller or equal to 0.1 (because females have no Y chromosome) and its adjusted p-value is smaller or equal to 0.01.
 All other loci take value FALSE.
-  8. It adds column 'sex.biased' in which a locus is signalled as having sex-biased scoring rate (TRUE) if its adjusted p-value is smaller or equal to 0.01 and it has not been signalled as w-linked/y-linked.
+  8. It adds column 'sex.biased' in which a locus is signalled as having sex-biased call rate (TRUE) if its adjusted p-value is smaller or equal to 0.01 and it has not been signalled as w-linked/y-linked.
-  9. It outputs the same plot as step 6 but removing w-linked/y-linked and sex-biased scoring rate loci.
+  9. It outputs the same plot as step 6 but removing w-linked/y-linked and sex-biased call rate loci.
 This is the AFTER filtering plot and should have only loci (points) that are roughly in the diagonal line.

 **Phase 2:**
   1. It adds columns 'count.F.het' and 'count.M.het' with counts of the number of females and males scored as heterozygotes (scored '1') for each locus, respectively.